steveseguin/social_stream/README.md

 - For discord, slack, and telegram, for security reasons, you need to enable the TOGGLE switch in the settings to enable.

 - To set the Session ID to your own value, go to Extensions settings to set it.
 On Chrome: Settings -> Extensions -> Social Stream Ninja -> Details -> Extension options.

+### Requesting a site

+You can make a request here on Github as an issue ticket, or join the Discord server at https://discord.socialstream.ninja and request there.

+Not all requested sites can or will be supported.
+Steve generally will add support for publicly accessible social chat sites that have a significantly-large community; its ultimately up to the decretion of Steve though on what he wants to add or has time to add.
+Code contributions from others that add new site integration or features are normally welcomed, but sites/features that may violate Canadian laws, fail to meet quality standards, or for any other reason, may possibly not be merged or accepted.
+In these cases you may need to self-host or fork the repo, maintaining your own copy with said changes instead.

+There is no guarentee that a site that gets added will continue to be supported over time.
+Steve also doesn't accept payment for adding an integration or for support.

 ### Adding sites yourself